When was the last time you did one-pager activities in the classroom?

 Get a free Piktochart account for access to the templates below.

-A one-pager classroom activity is when you ask students to outline, share, or illustrate what they’ve learned about a topic or idea on a single page.
-As a teacher, you can require students to follow a structure or give them free rein on how to present their one-pagers.
+As a teacher, you can require students to follow a page structure and specify important aspects or give them free rein on how to present their one-pagers.

-What should a one pager for school include?
+What should a one-pager activity for school students include?

 - Visuals like drawn images, illustrations, or cut-outs from magazines

-- Main idea written in text or illustrated as a visual
+- The main idea is written in text or illustrated as a visual

 - Phrases, sentences, or quotes supporting the main idea